 - Shorten or lengthen the loan term (e.g. 15 year to 25 year, or 30 year to 15 year)

 The biggest advantage of a VA streamline over other refinance programs is that no income or asset documentation is required, nor is an appraisal.
 Underwater homes are eligible, because value of the home is not considered.Click here to get a free VA streamline refinance quote.

 VA Streamline Rates

 Mortgage rates are incredibly low right now.
 What’s even better, VA loan rates are much lower than even “standard” rates published by Fannie Mae and Freddie Mac.
-According to a recent report by mortgage software company Ellie Mae, VA rates averaged 0.41% lower than conventional Fannie/Freddie rates.
+According to Ellie Mae’s Origination Report, VA rates averaged 0.3% lower than conventional Fannie/Freddie rates in March 2021.

 VA Streamline Requirements

 VA to VA.
 The VA streamline program is available to refinance existing VA home loans.
 The borrower may not use the program if they have an existing FHA, USDA, or Fannie Mae/Freddie Mac loan.
 The VA streamline is strictly a VA-to-VA program.
 If your loan is not VA backed, see check out the FHA Streamline Refinance and Conventional Refinance.
 If you have another loan type, but want a new VA loan, consider a VA cash out loan.
 Click here to compare the VA streamline and VA cash out loan programs.

 Reduction in Payment.
 To qualify for the VA streamline program, the monthly payment on the new VA streamline loan must be lower than the previous payment.